alex-vt/Assistant/README.md

 # Assistant

-A quick access popup window for advanced text operations, powered by OpenAI.
+A quick access popup window for advanced text operations, powered by online OpenAI language models.

+Opening the assistant on shortcut button press helps to edit text in any context with minimal distraction.

 Put text in the main text form from:
 * typing